skienzmatishun/rippreport/content/p/investigating-the-investigators/index.md

   llm_score: 85
   recency_score: 37.09155679524731
   rank: 10
+summary: Airport board officials turned the tables on the public by spending taxpayer money to investigate the news site exposing their corruption.
+Legal invoices confirm the authority retained high-priced legal counsel to harass journalists and suppress evidence of improper hangar bids.
+Public dollars weaponized against press freedom will never suppress the truth.
 ---
 “The appropriation from city coffers to the airport is more than we spend on all 5 of our public schools and is 21% of our debt and accommodates less than 1% of the population.”